 The texture of this date-like dark brown fruit ranges depending on whether it's crushed for paste or diluted concentrate.
 The fruit is contained within seed pods and can be extracted from the pods or purchased in chunks.
 Tamarind is a staple in Mexico, the Caribbean, Thailand, and Indian cuisine.

 - Tamarind paste - This tamarind concentrate has a consistency similar to blackstrap molasses.
-You can find this in Asian markets.
+It is 100% organic tamarind and is concentrated; it is not watery like juice.
+You can find this in Asian markets, in the Asian section of your grocery store, at an Indian market, online, or in a Latin market.

 - Tequila - I used Blanco tequila.